knaidoo29/mistreeplus/README.md

 ## Introduction

 The *minimum spanning tree* (MST), a graph constructed from a distribution of points, draws lines between pairs of points so that all points are linked in a single skeletal structure that contains no loops and has minimal total edge length.
 The MST has been used in a broad range of scientific fields such as particle physics, in astronomy and cosmology.
-Its success in these fields has been driven by its sensitivity to the spatial distribution of points and the patterns within. ``MiSTreePlus``, a public ``Python`` package, allows a user to construct the MST in a variety of coordinates systems, including Celestial coordinates used in astronomy.
-The package enables the MST to be constructed quickly by initially using a *k*-nearest neighbour graph (*k* NN, rather than a matrix of pairwise distances) which is then fed to Kruskal's algorithm to construct the MST. ``MiSTreePlus`` enables a user to measure the statistics of the MST and provides classes for binning the MST statistics (into histograms) and plotting the distributions.
+Its success in these fields has been driven by its sensitivity to the spatial distribution of points and the patterns within. ``MiSTree+``, a public ``Python`` package, allows a user to construct the MST in a variety of coordinates systems, including Celestial coordinates used in astronomy.
+The package enables the MST to be constructed quickly by initially using a *k*-nearest neighbour graph (*k* NN, rather than a matrix of pairwise distances) which is then fed to Kruskal's algorithm to construct the MST. ``MiSTree+`` enables a user to measure the statistics of the MST and provides classes for binning the MST statistics (into histograms) and plotting the distributions.
 Applying the MST will enable the inclusion of high-order statistics information from the cosmic web which can provide additional information to improve cosmological parameter constraints.
-This information has not been fully exploited due to the computational cost of calculating *N*-point statistics. ``MiSTreePlus`` was designed to be used in cosmology but could be used in any field which requires extracting non-Gaussian information from point distributions.
+This information has not been fully exploited due to the computational cost of calculating *N*-point statistics. ``MiSTree+`` was designed to be used in cosmology but could be used in any field which requires extracting non-Gaussian information from point distributions.

 ## Dependencies